hannobraun/hanno.braun-odw.eu/content/notes/code-cad-applications/index.md

 +++
-title   = "Programmatic CAD"
-date    = 2021-09-16
+title   = "Code-CAD Applications" date    = 2021-09-16
-updated = 2021-10-13
+updated = 2022-01-17

 [extra]
 intro = """
-CAD software usually comes with a graphical user interface, but that is not the only way to approach that problem.
-It's also possible to write a CAD model as a computer program, either using a specialized programming language, or a general-purpose language with an appropriate API.
-This approach is called programmatic CAD or Code-CAD.
+CAD software usually comes with a graphical user interface, but this is not the only approach.
+It's possible to write a CAD model as a computer program, either using a specialized programming language, or a general-purpose language with an appropriate API.
+This approach is called Code-CAD or programmatic CAD.
 """

 [[extra.changes]]